 These articles are designed to help you understand how the professionals tackle assignments and the techniques they use, including a few tricks of the trade.
 In this issue Trevern Dawes provides some tips for working in remote landscapes.

 Fujifilm Showcase 2013

-Every issue there’s a chance to see one of your favourite photographs in print.
-Entering is easy and you can do it online by submitting images to email@example.com or send us digital files on a CD or DVD.
+In every issue there’s a chance to see one of your favourite photographs in print.
+Entering is easy and you can do it online by submitting your images to

 Camera Buyer’s Checklist D-SLRs And CSCs